 The Peer Nonce field shall be set to 0.

-The GTKdata field shall be present and shall contain the data for the mesh STA’s MGTK.
-The components of the GTKdata are specified in 13.5.4 (Distribution of group transient keys in an MBSS).
+If dot11MeshSecurityActivated is true, the GTKdata field shall be present and shall contain the data for the mesh STA’s MGTK.
+The GTKdata field shall not be present when AMPE is being used as part of the APPeerKey protocol (11.10.2).
+The components of the GTKdata field are specified in 13.5.4 (Distribution of group transient keys in an MBSS).

 The Mesh Peering Open frame shall be protected using AES-SIV as specified in 13.5.3 (Construction and processing AES-SIV-protected Mesh Peering Management frames).